-Energy efficient doors and windows have become an important, some might even say necessary, part of a modern home.
+Energy-efficient doors and windows have become important, some might even say necessary, part of a modern home.
 Climate change and environmental science are making people more conscious of their home’s carbon footprint, and the amount of energy they use to heat and cool.

 Double and Triple-Paned

 Energy-efficient windows are also either double or triple-paned.
 This does, even more, to protect against UV rays and radiation.
 With triple-paned glass, 97% of UV rays will be blocked out, meaning your home will remain at a more comfortable, and more naturally thermoregulated temperature, all year round.
 It also works to prevent things inside your home (such as fabrics, wood, and paint) from fading.

 The ultimate aim of energy-efficient doors and windows is to make it possible to cut down on your energy consumption, both for your own sake and for the environment.
 The more central heating and cooling you use, the more the home costs you to run, and the more energy demands you put on the grid and the environment.